 Bathing Suit

 You’re going to the Galapagos and will be surrounded by water.
 Don’t forget at least two pairs of bathing suits.
 It’s always nice to be able to swap between instead of getting into a wetsuit from the day before.
-My favorite bathing suits for women are Andies Swim.
-They are supportive and make truly great eco-friendly products.
+My favorite bathing suit for women is Andies Swim.
+They are supportive and make genuinely great eco-friendly products.

 Wetsuit

-If you’ll be doing any snorkeling you may want to have a wetsuit.
-Most operators will provide you with a wetsuit for a charge, but if you have a wetsuit and space you may want to pack your own.
-We personally snorkeled three times in the Galapagos in June.
-Each time we opted out of a wetsuit, and while the water was chilly it wasn’t freezing.
+You may want to have a wetsuit if you do any snorkeling.
+Most operators will provide you with a wetsuit for a charge, but you may want to pack your own if you have a wetsuit and space.
+We snorkeled three times in the Galapagos in June.
+Each time, we opted out of a wetsuit, and while the water was chilly, it wasn’t freezing.

 Light and Loose clothing

-Light, comfortable, and loose clothing is great for active trips like these.
-You’ll be staying active walking around under the sun.
-There’s nothing that I hate more than having skin tight clothes on in the middle of a hot day.
+Light, comfortable, loose clothing is excellent for active trips like these, and you’ll stay active while walking under the sun.
+There’s nothing that I wouldn’t say I like more than having skin-tight clothes on in the middle of a hot day.
 We traveled with prAna hemp pants.

 Rain Jacket

 I always travel with a rain jacket just in case.
-If you are traveling the Galapagos in the wet season (December to May), a rain jacket is essential.
-While the weather mainly stays mild in the Galapagos the hot Panama currents, and the Northeast trade winds can cause it to rain around the islands.
+A rain jacket is essential if traveling the Galapagos in the wet season (December to May).
+While the weather mainly stays mild in the Galapagos, the hot Panama currents and the Northeast trade winds can cause rain around the islands.
 Rain is typically short-lived, but you won’t want to get soaked during that time.
-I have this one from Kathmandu and it has kept me dry for years.
+I have this one from Kathmandu, which has kept me dry for years.

 Hoodie/fleece